billba/PowerApps-AI-Components/README.md

 The `Class` property is a record containing the class name and confidence to display.
 The default value of `{Label: "Gadget", Confidence: .75}` is a great way to experiment with the display options.
 Try changing the `Label` and the `Confidence` fields to get a feel for how the display logic works.

 You can move and resize the component however you like.
-There are properties for the font, text color, pill colors, pill radius, and text padding (which allows you to fine tune the relationship between the font and the calculated pill width) properties, but if you're happy with the defaults you can leave them alone.
-Note that the `PillFill` and `ConfidenceFill` values are expecting CSS color values such as `"#67D0AE"` and `"DimGray"`.
+There are properties for the font, text color, pill colors, pill radius, and text padding (which allows you to fine tune the relationship between the font and the calculated text width) properties, but if you're happy with the defaults you can leave them alone.
+Note that the `PillFill` and `ConfidenceFill` values are expecting CSS color values such as `"#67D0AE"` or `"DimGray"`.

 As you may have noticed, nothing about this components cries out "Artificial Intelligence".
 In fact it is intentionally very *un*intelligent, and only know how to render the data you pass in.
 This can be very useful!
 Perhaps you have built a workflow using Power Automate that runs every time a user posts to a Teams channel, or adds an image to a SharePoint site, which runs an AI model and stores the results in a database.
 In this case your Power App only needs to show those results.